Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - Growth Hormone Secretagogues (GHS): Synthetic compounds that stimulate your pituitary gland to release more growth hormone

-- Recovery Peptides: Compounds like BPC-157 that purportedly accelerate tissue repair and healing
+- Recovery Peptides: Compounds like BPC-157 that are marketed for tissue repair and healing

 The Growth Hormone Pathway